prajwalkman/angular-slider/README.md

 DEPRECATED
 ==========

 I am unable to maintain or update this repository any more.
-Jimdo GmbH has graciously accepted to maintain an updated fork here: https://github.com/Jimdo/angular-slider
+If you know a well maintained fork, let me know so I can link it here.

 angular-slider